Pirate-Hunter-Zoro/Novel-Writer/output/generated_chapters/chapter_01/prompt_part_2.md

 * **Path A:** Blake's Faunus hearing, now keenly attuned after the sensory deprivation of the Ever After, picks up the faint, rhythmic groan of stressed metal carried on the wind—a sound that does not belong in nature.
 * **Path B:** Weiss, shielding her eyes and trying to analyze the terrain, spots a brief, unnatural glint of light through the shimmering air, a reflection off metal or glass where there should only be rock and sand.

+---
+**WARNING: CRITICAL PACING DIRECTIVE IN EFFECT.
+MAINTAIN DEEP INTERNAL MONOLOGUE AND SENSORY DETAIL UNTIL THE VERY END.
+DO NOT CONCLUDE OR SUMMARIZE THE SCENE.
+SHOW, DO NOT TELL.**
+---

 **Crucial Ending Point:** The section must end at the exact moment of discovery and their shared reaction to it—a new, sudden focus in the vast emptiness.
 They have a target.